goschtl/zope/zope2book/trunk/source/Preface.rst

 This book is laid out in the following chapters:

-1. Introducing Zope
+- Introducing Zope

     This chapter explains what Zope is and what it can do for you.
 You'll also learn about the differences between Zope and other web application servers.

-2. Zope Concepts and Architecture
+- Zope Concepts and Architecture

     This chapter explains fundamental Zope concepts and describes the basics about Zope's architecture.

-3. Installing and Starting Zope
+- Installing and Starting Zope

     This chapter explains how to install and start Zope for the first time.
 By the end of this chapter, you will have Zope installed and working.

-4. Object Orientation
+- Object Orientation

     This chapter explains the concept of *object orientation*, which is the development methodology most often used to create Zope applications.

-5. Using the Zope Management Interface
+- Using the Zope Management Interface

     This chapter explains how to use Zope's web-based management interface.
 By the end of this chapter, you will be able to navigate around the Zope object space, copy and move objects, and use other basic Zope features.

-6. Using Basic Zope Objects
+- Using Basic Zope Objects

     This chapter introduces *objects*, which are the most important elements of Zope.
-You'll learn the basic Zope
-    objects: content objects, presentation objects, and logic objects, and you'll build a simple application using these objects.
+You'll learn the basic Zope objects: content objects, presentation objects, and logic objects, and you'll build a simple application using these objects.

-7. Acquisition
+- Acquisition

-    This chapter introduces *acquisition*, which is Zope's mechanism for sharing site behavior and content.
+    This chapter introduces *Acquisition*, which is Zope's mechanism for sharing site behavior and content.

+- Basic Zope Scripting

+    This chapter will introduce you to the basics of scripting.

-8. Using Zope Page Templates
+- Using Zope Page Templates

     This chapter introduces *Zope Page Templates*, another Zope tool used to create dynamic web pages.
 You will learn about basic template statements that let you insert dynamic content, and how to create and edit page templates.

-9. Creating Basic Zope Applications
+- Creating Basic Zope Applications

-    This chapter presents several real-world
-    examples of building a Zope application.
+    This chapter presents several real-world examples of building a Zope application.
 You'll learn how to use basic Zope objects and how they can work together to form basic applications.

-10. Users and Security
+- Users and Security

     This chapter looks at how Zope handles users, authentication, authorization, and other security-related matters.

-11. Advanced Page Templates
+- Advanced Page Templates

     This chapter goes into more depth with Zope Page Templates.
 You will learn all about template statements, expression types, and macros, which let you reuse presentation elements.

-12. Advanced Zope Scripting
+- Advanced Zope Scripting

     This chapter covers scripting Zope with Python.
 You will learn how to write business logic in Zope using tools more powerful than TAL, about the idea of *scripts* in Zope, and about Scripts (Python).

-13. Zope Services
+- Zope Services

     This chapter covers Zope objects that are considered "services," which don't readily fit into any of the basic "content," "presentation," or "logic" object groups.

-14. Basic DTML
+- Basic DTML

     This chapter introduces DTML, the second tag-based scripting language.
     You'll learn DTML syntax, its basic tags, and how to use DTML templates and scripting facilities.
 After reading this chapter, you'll be able to create dynamic web pages with DTML.

-15. Advanced DTML
+- Advanced DTML

     This chapter takes a closer look at DTML.
 You'll learn about DTML security, the tricky issue of how variables are looked up in DTML, advanced use of basic tags, and the myriad of special purpose tags.

-16. Searching and Categorizing Content
+- Searching and Categorizing Content

     This chapter shows you how to index and search objects with Zope's built-in search engine: the *Catalog*.
-You'll learn about indexing concepts, different patterns for
-    indexing and searching, metadata, and
+You'll learn about indexing concepts, different patterns for indexing and searching, metadata, and search results.
-    search results.

-17. Relational Database Connectivity
+- Relational Database Connectivity

     This chapter describes how Zope connects to external relational databases.
-You'll learn about features that allow you to treat relational data as though it were Zope objects, and security and performance
+    You'll learn about features that allow you to treat relational data as though it were Zope objects, and security and performance considerations.
-    considerations.

-18. Virtual Hosting Services
+- Virtual Hosting Services

     This chapter explains how to set up Zope in a "virtual hosting" environment, in which Zope sub-folders can be served as "top-level" host names.
 It includes examples that allow virtual hosting to be performed either "natively" or using Apache's 'mod_rewrite' facility.

-19. Sessions
+- Sessions

     This chapter describes Zope's "sessioning" services, which allow Zope developers to "keep state" between HTTP requests.

-20. Scalability and ZEO
+- Scalability and ZEO

     This chapter covers issues and solutions for building and maintaining large web applications, and focuses on issues of management and scalability.
 In particular, the Zope Enterprise Option (ZEO) is covered in detail.
 You'll learn about the tools and techniques needed to turn a small site into a large-scale site, servicing many simultaneous visitors.

-21. Managing Zope Objects Using External Tools
+- Managing Zope Objects Using External Tools

     This chapter explains how to use tools outside of your web browser to manipulate Zope objects.

-22. Extending Zope
+- Extending Zope

     This chapter covers extending Zope by creating your own classes of objects.
     You'll learn how to create Python base classes and about the base classes that ship with Zope.

-23. Maintaining Zope
+- Maintaining Zope

     This chapter covers Zope maintenance and administration tasks, such as database "packing" and package installation.

-24. Appendix A: DTML Reference
+- Appendix A: DTML Reference

     Reference of DTML syntax and commands.

-25. Appendix B:  API Reference
+- Appendix B: API Reference

     Reference of Zope object APIs.

-26. Appendix C:  Page Template Reference
+- Appendix C: Page Template Reference

     Reference of Zope Page Template syntax and commands.

-27. Appendix D:  Zope Resources
+- Appendix D: Zope Resources

     Reference of "resources" which can be used to further enhance your Zope learning experience.

-28. Appendix E: DTML Name Lookup Rules
+- Appendix E:

-    Describes DTML's name lookup rules.
+    DTML Name Lookup Rules Describes DTML's name lookup rules.